 Pag Island is one of the top summer destinations when it comes to vacations in Croatia.
-Pag is located in the northern part of Adriatic Sea and it is the fifth largest Croatian island but it is the one which has the longest coastline, 269.2 km long to be precise.
-Last recorded number of Pag’s population was in 2011 and there was a little over 9000 residents on the island.
+Pag is located in the northern part of the Adriatic Sea and it is the fifth-largest Croatian island but it is the one which has the longest coastline, 269.2 km long to be precise.
+The last recorded number of Pag’s population was in 2011 and there were a little over 9000 residents on the island.
 The two main towns on Pag are Pag Town and Novalja, but the island has a lot of small villages which turn into great tourist places during summer.

 The two most popular products that Pag gave to Croatia (and the rest of the world) are Pag cheese and Pag lace.
 Pag cheese is a Croatian type of hard cheese made out of sheep milk and it is among the most famous artisan cheeses found in markets both inside and outside Croatia.
 Pag lace, on the other hand, is a type of unique lacework originating from Pag and in 2009 it was added to UNESCO’s Intangible Cultural Heritage list.

-Žigljen is uninhabited place on Pag, located on the eastern part of the island and it serves as the main port on the island since it connects Pag with mainland (Prizna port) by a car ferry.
-The route is operated by Jadrolinija ferry company and the journey time is around 15 minutes.
-During the high season there are 21 departures each day while in the low season there are only 12 departures daily.
+Žigljen is an uninhabited place on Pag, located on the eastern part of the island and it serves as the main port on the island since it connects Pag with the mainland (Prizna port) by a car ferry.
+The route is operated by the Jadrolinija ferry company and the journey time is around 15 minutes.
+During the high season, there are 21 departures each day while in the low season there are only 12 departures daily.

-List of ferry routes to and from Žigljen:
+List of ferry routes and tickets to and from Žigljen:

-List of catamaran routes to and from Novalja:
+List of catamaran routes and tickets to and from Novalja:

 Getting around Pag Island

 Villages and settlements on Pag are well connected between each other.
-Getting around the island is simple, especially during summer months because the number of bus departures increase significantly.
+Getting around the island is simple, especially during the summer months because the number of bus departures increases significantly.
 For more information on how to get around Pag click here.

 Pag Lace Museum provides information about this unique traditional craft and you’ll also be able to learn the basics of making the lace.
 The City Museum of Novalja offers exhibitions of local history on three floors.
-In the basement of the museum you’ll find hydro-archaeological collection with amphora and ship’s vessels from an antique merchant ship sunk in the bay of Vlaška mala.
-On the first floor is presented the art exhibition of various local artist and the second floor is dedicated to ethnographic history of Pag (traditional costumes, etc.)
+In the basement of the museum, you’ll find a hydro-archaeological collection with amphora and ship’s vessels from an antique merchant ship sunk in the bay of Vlaška mala.
+On the first floor is presented the art exhibition of various local artists and the second floor is dedicated to the ethnographic history of Pag (traditional costumes, etc.)

 Top beaches on Pag Island

-When it comes to beaches, Pag is the island with the most sandy beaches in Croatia, 27 kilometres of them to be precise (and that’s only in the bay of Pag!).
+When it comes to beaches, Pag is the island with the sandiest beaches in Croatia, 27 kilometers of them to be precise (and that’s only in the bay of Pag!).
 The outer parts of Pag Island have also many beautiful beaches, most of them pebbled.
 Here’s the list of some of the most popular beaches on the island:

 Prosika Beach – The main beach of the town of Pag and it’s the nearest to the Old Town.
-The beach combines small pebbles and sand and it is suitable for families with children because it also has a lot of extra facilities such as slide for children, pedal boats and a playground.
-For adults there’s a possibility of renting a jet ski and in vicinity of the beach you’ll find a beach volley court.
+The beach combines small pebbles and sand and it is suitable for families with children because it also has a lot of extra facilities such as slides for children, pedal boats and a playground.
+For adults, there’s a possibility of renting a jet ski and in the vicinity of the beach, you’ll find a beach volley court.

 Vrtić Beach, Novalja – Located in the very heart of Novalja, this beach is ideal for those staying in Novalja because you can reach it by foot in no time.
 It’s mostly visited by younger people who come here to hang out and chill at the beach bar.
 You have the possibility of renting a parasol and a beach volley court at your disposal.

-Sveti Duh Beach, Mandre – 10 kilometres south of Novalja, along the main road on Pag, you’ll find Sveti Duh beach.
+Sveti Duh Beach, Mandre – 10 kilometers south of Novalja, along the main road on Pag, you’ll find Sveti Duh beach.
 This beach is also a part of the homonymous camp.
-You can reach the beach by car and park it on the parking lot near the beach (needs to be paid).
+You can reach the beach by car and park it in the parking lot near the beach (needs to be paid for).
 Sveti Duh is ideal for families with small children because of the shallow sea.
-Make sure to bring parasol and sun protection because there is no natural shade on the beach.
+Make sure to bring a parasol and sun protection because there is no natural shade on the beach.